m3o/org/docs/pages/faq.markdown

 ## Changing Your Password

-Use the following command to change password:
+Use the following command to change password (you must already be logged in):

 ```
 micro user set password